MindscapeHQ/raygun4android/README.md

 The world's best Android Crash Reporting and Real User Monitoring solution

-Supports Android 5+ (API 21+).
+Supports Android 6+ (API 23+).

-If you need to support Android 4.1+, please use Raygun4Android 4.0.1.
+- If you need to support Android 4.1+, please use Raygun4Android 4.0.1.
+- If you need to support Android 5+, please use Raygun4Android 5.0.1.

 ## Library structure